-This course is designed to prepare the pilot for the flight with reference to the aircraft's instruments and to react correctly when inadvertently entering instrument flight meteorological conditions (IIMC).
-The course is divided into two phases, basic and advanced instrument flight.
+This course is designed to prepare the pilot for the flight with reference to the aircraft's instruments and to react correctly when inadvertently entering instrument meteorological conditions (IMC).

 The basic instrument flight phase allows the pilot to learn attitude flight, cross-checking, instrument interpretation, and aircraft control during straight and level flight, climbing and descending, and turning.